BbChip0103/keras_application_3D/README.md

 ## Example
 - [ModelNet10 classificaition using VGG19(16)](https://colab.research.google.com/drive/14H43f1YWGsxixJjQiphQ6cDx7lozAn5G?usp=sharing)
 ---
+## FYI

-## If you want to use 3D CNN, you'd better reduce number of parameter because of curse of dimension.
+### If you want to use 3D CNN, you'd better reduce number of parameter because of curse of dimension.
 - So We prepare some custom model to handle this.
 - Please check **base_channel** or **growth_rate** option.

-## When you use 3D CNN, BatchNormalization may not work well in the scarce data.
+### When you use 3D CNN, BatchNormalization may not work well in the scarce data.
 - So We also prepare some option to exclude batch-norm.
 ---
 ## NOTICE